mydataglobal/declaration/1.0/DE/index.markdown

 ### 3.6 INTEROPERABILITY

-Der Sinn von interoperability is to decrease friction in the data flow from data sources to data using services, while eliminating the possibilities of data lock-in.
-It should be achieved by continuously driving towards **common business practices and technical standards**.
+Der Sinn von interoperability is to decrease friction in the Datenfluss von Datenquellen zu datennutzenden Diensten. waehrend die Moeglichkeit eines Daten-Lock-Ins ausgeschlossen ist.
+Das soll erreicht werden durch staendide Anstreben von **gemeinsammen Geschaeftspraktiken und technischen Standards**.

-In order to maximise the positive effects of open ecosystems, we will continuously work towards interoperability of data, open APIs, protocols, applications and infrastructure, so that all personal data are **portable and reusable**, without losing user control.
+In order to maximise the positive effects of open ecosystems, we will continuously work towards Dateninteroperabilitaet, open APIs, protocols, applications and infrastructure, so that all personal data are **portable and reusable**, without losing user control.
 We will build upon commonly accepted standards, ontologies, libraries and schemas, or help develop new ones if necessary.

-## 4. ACTIONS: WHAT SHOULD HAPPEN NOW
+## 4. TATEN: Was passieren muss

 * **Sign the Declaration**, as an individual and/or as an organisation.
 This Declaration is written in the future tense: if your organisation isn’t quite there, but is committed to moving into this direction, it should still sign it!